isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 In our example, a lease with a valid lifetime of 2000 seconds can be reused if it was committed less than 500 seconds ago.
-With a lifetime of 3000 seconds, the maximum age of 600 seconds applies.
+With a lifetime of 3000 seconds, a maximum age of 600 seconds applies.

 In outbound client responses (e.g. DHCPACK messages), the ``dhcp-lease-time`` option is set to the reusable valid lifetime,